Kintsugi Workshops: Perfection in Imperfection

 Bookings open July 21 (Tuesday) at 10am

 Level 4, Central Park

 28 Broadway, Chippendale NSW 2008

 (02) 8239 0055

 Cancellations are accepted and full refunds will be offered up to 7 days prior to the workshop.
-No refunds given after this time.
+After this time, refunds will only be offered if you cannot attend due to illness, not change of mind.
+Please note that once each event has started (10am), no refunds will be given for any reason.

 Header image: Courtesy of Yoko Kawada